RAE-NWM: Navigation World Model in Dense Visual Representation Space: RAE-NWM

 During inference for the visual navigation task, long-horizon prediction is executed sequentially within the dense representation space.
 After encoding the initial context frames to obtain the context tokens $\mathbf{z}_{\mathrm{cond},i}$, we initialize the target token for each prediction interval with standard Gaussian noise $\mathbf{z}^{(1)}$.
 An ordinary differential equation (ODE) solver computes the probability flow backward from $t=1$ to $t=0$, guided by the context and the dynamics condition $\mathbf{c}$, producing the predicted clean token $\hat{\mathbf{z}}_{i+k}$.
 To predict further into the future along a given action sequence, this newly generated state is appended to the sliding context window to condition the subsequent rollout step.
 The frozen pre-trained RAE decoder~\cite{zheng2025rae} reconstructs these representations into pixel space exclusively for qualitative visualization and pixel-level metric evaluation.
-Downstream tasks like trajectory scoring and planning operate directly in the representation space, bypassing the decoder to avoid geometric distortions and information loss from pixel reconstruction.
+For trajectory scoring and planning, we operate directly in the representation space instead of decoding predictions to pixels, avoiding geometric distortions and information loss from pixel reconstruction.